alkerway/hls-simulator/README.md

 #### `NextLevel403`

-The next level manifest request will get a 403 status and html page response; level manifest requests after that will return normally
+The next level manifest request will get a 403 status and html page response; subsequent level manifest requests will return normally

 #### `AllLevel403`